 2) The Filter Cap

 The filter cap may be composite plastic or of metal construction depending on the manufacturer.

 Satisfactory compressed air filters operation depends on the air flowing through the filter cap in the correct direction from the supply line out the filter discharge.

-It’s important to note: The air filter will not work properly if you inadvertently reverse the air flow by installing the filter backwards.
+It’s important to note: The air filter will not work properly if you inadvertently reverse the airflow by installing the filter backward.